Hubble Tension as an Effect of Horizon Entanglement Nonequilibrium: Horizon Entanglement Equipartition Deficit

 where the divergence has been absorbed into $G_{\rm ren}$ and $S_{\rm bulk}^{\rm ren}$ is the finite, IR renormalized bulk entropy term associated with quantum fields across $\Sigma_H$~\cite{Susskind1994,Solodukhin2011,CoopermanLuty2014,EngelhardtWall2015}.
 In what follows, $S_{\rm ent}(a)$ denotes this renormalized IR contribution,

 which we compare to the Bekenstein--Hawking value $S_{\rm BH}=A(\Sigma_H)/(4\,G_{\rm ren})$.
 Departures from entanglement equilibrium are then captured by the fractional deficit

 with $\delta=0$ expected in exact de Sitter and $\delta>0$ natural out of equilibrium at late times~\cite{Jacobson2016,Lashkari2014}.
+In this sense, the entanglement deficit is not introduced as an additional UV area-law contribution, which is already absorbed into $G_{\rm ren}$, but as a finite infrared departure from horizon entanglement saturation.
+The proposal is therefore intrinsically an effective late-time parametrization of nonequilibrium horizon thermodynamics.
 Using the apparent horizon temperature $T_{\rm dS}=H/(2\pi)$~\cite{Gibbons1977}, we will map this deficit to a smooth IR component scaling as $H^{2}/G$.

 To construct the HEED term, we treat the apparent horizon as an entanglement screen with area and temperature

 and Bekenstein--Hawking entropy $S_{\rm BH}=A/(4G)$~\cite{Gibbons1977,Bekenstein1973,Hawking1975,Wald1993}.
 Calling it an \emph{entanglement screen} means we regard the horizon as the codimension one surface across which we compute the (renormalized) bulk entanglement $S_{\rm ent}$ of quantum fields.
 The screen then supplies a ``bookkeeping device'' for associating a surface energy via equipartition to the bulk IR component.
 This language is in line with horizon thermodynamics, holographic ideas, and (membrane paradigm) coarse graining of horizon dof~\cite{Padmanabhan2010RPP,Padmanabhan2010MPLA,Verlinde2011,Padmanabhan2012,Bousso2002,Membrane1986,Lee:2007zq,Lee:2010bg}.